gojek/ziggurat/README.md

 ```
 _The handler-fn gets a serialized message from kafka and thus we need a deserealize-message function.
 We have provided default deserializers in Ziggurat_

-### Deserializing JSON messages using JSON middleware (Only available in 3.1.0-alpha.2)
+### Deserializing JSON messages using JSON middleware
-Ziggurat 3.1.0-alpha.2 provides a middleware to deserialize JSON messages, along with proto.
+Ziggurat 3.1.0 provides a middleware to deserialize JSON messages, along with proto.
 It can be used like this.

 ```clojure